Press Release: Ravens Rise High School Football Showdown

 This Week's Showdown

-The third of five Showdowns takes place this Friday (10/7) and features the Howard Lions (Ellicott City, MD) at the Glenelg Gladiators (Glenelg, MD).
+The fourth of five Showdowns takes place this Friday (10/14) and features Dundalk High School (Baltimore, MD) at Franklin High School (Reisterstown, MD).
 Kickoff is scheduled for 7 p.m.
-Both teams enter the contest 4-1 on the season, with the Gladiators winning the past four matchups between the Howard County rivals.
+In last year's match-up between the two Baltimore County schools, Dundalk emerged victorious, 27-13.

 Who: Current Ravens Player, Cheerleaders and Baltimore's Marching Ravens